ercintorun/RIPE_CountryCode_Delegated_IPBlocks/README.md

-# Turkey-IP-Blocks
+# RIPE_CountryCode_Delegated_IPBlocks
-Lists all IP blocks delegated to Turkey by RIPE
+Lists all IP blocks delegated to a country (using country code) by RIPE